zuozhenggh/learning-library/common/labs/setup-compute-generic/setup-compute.md

 - Performed *Lab: Prepare Setup*

 ## **Step 1A**: Create Stack:  Compute + Networking

-If you already have a VCN setup, proceed to *Step 1B*.

 1. Identify the ORM stack zip file downloaded in *Lab: Prepare Setup*
 2. Login to Oracle Cloud
 3. Open up the hamburger menu in the left hand corner.
 Choose the compartment in which you would like to install.
 Under the **Solutions and Platform** submenu, choose **Resource Manager > Stacks**.